 If you use any of this content, please provide feedback with this short survey.

 Office of Sexual Misconduct Prevention and Response

 The Office of Sexual Misconduct Prevention & Response can provide various types of programs related to Title IX.
 These include knowing your rights; Penn State policies and procedures in handling sexual misconduct; protections for pregnant and/or parenting students; and rights of transgender students.
-The office also offers trainings for faculty and staff regarding these topics as well as the role of a responsible employee and sexual harassment in the workplace.
+The office also offers training for faculty and staff regarding these topics as well as the role of a responsible employee and sexual harassment in the workplace.
 Program requests can be made using the online request form or by contacting the office at 814-867-0099 and asking for Amy Cotner, Education Program Associate.

-Center for Women Students
+Gender Equity Center (formerly Center for Women Students)